Moist & Rich Vegan Chocolate Cake Recipe (Gluten Free)

 Recipe tips & tricks:

-- Sift both the flour and the powdered sugar: a very much overlooked step for vegan baking, but very important, as this helps the dry ingredients be properly whisked together.
+- Sift the flour, cocoa powder, and the powdered sugar: a very much overlooked step for vegan baking, but very important, as this helps the dry ingredients be properly whisked together.

 - Make your boiling water and espresso mixture right before you add it in: this ensures that it doesn’t cool too much while you’re working through the beginning steps.